How to get the most out of Tunis on a business trip

 The combination of March being off-peak and tourism in general being at a three-decade low, made the place almost eerily void of tourists.
-During my sighseeing, I saw maybe two dozen Chinese tourists.
+I saw maybe two dozen Chinese tourists.
 Hardly any Europeans or Americans.

-Flight options to and from Tunis are limited.
-Only some few of the major European and Middle Eastern airports have direct flight connections, and flights there are not cheap in the first place.
-Connections to Sub-Saharan Africa are even scarcer, so in my case, I ended up traveling via Dubai from Nairobi.
+There aren’t many nonstop flights between Tunis and Sub-Saharan Africa.
+Only some few of the major European and Middle Eastern airports have direct flight connections, and they are not cheap in the first place.
+Short of options, I ended up flying via Dubai from Nairobi.
 This is actually something of a lost opportunity, as Tunis with its geographical location would be a perfect connection point between Europe and Africa.
 For this trip, I had to drop my initial plans of making Tunis part of a multi-city itinerary

 Tunis is outright dirt cheap!
 The top international five-star hotels are all in the price range of USD 100-150, and with great value for money at that level!

 Taxis normally cost 1 dinar (USD 0.33) per km plus a start fee, or 25 dinars (US 8.33) per hour.
-No need to worry much about the cost of a full-day sightseeing tour, in other words!
+Don’t worry about the cost of a full-day sightseeing tour, in other words!
 Of course, the first taxi driver I spoke with at the airport, tried to charge me EUR 50 (USD 55) for the 22 kms to Gammarth.
-His colleagues must have heard my laughter, as I the next one I spoke to, was happy to take 30 dinars.
+His colleagues must have heard my laughter.
+The next one I spoke to, was happy to take 30 dinars.

 It is one of those rare places where you really feel like your money can last forever!
-A few examples: A cappucino at an upmarket cafe won’t set you back by more than 2-3 dinars (USD 0.66-1).
+A few examples: A cappuccino at an upmarket cafe won’t set you back by more than 2-3 dinars (USD 0.66-1).
 The traditional brik street food (a tuna mix wrapped in a pancake) cost 5 dinars (USD 1.66) in one of the most popular tourist spots.
-Since I was on a business trip, my restaurant bills were being picked by my Tunisian counterparts, and I didn’t get a chance to compare the price level there.
+Since I was on a business trip, my Tunisian counterparts picked most of my restaurant bills.
+Hence, I didn’t get many chances to compare price levels.
 Nothing seemed very expensive, though.

 Videatur est Carthago

-The suburb of La Marsa is located directly on the site of what was Carthage, the Mediterranean superpower whose power rivaled that of Rome from 7th-3rd century b.c.
+The suburb of La Marsa sits directly on the site of what was Carthage, the Mediterranean superpower whose power rivaled that of Rome from 7th-3rd century b.c.
 Seeing Carthage had been on my bucket list since those dreaded Latin classes in school, when we spent weeks pouring through ancient texts about the Punic Wars.
 The Romans did a thorough job destroying the place, though.
-Little remains of ancient Carthage, as most remnants are actually Roman, from the reconstruction after the war.
+Little remains of ancient Carthage, and most remnants are actually Roman, from the reconstruction after the war.
 When they said delenda est Carthago (“Carthage must be destroyed”), they certainly meant it!
-Nevertheless, Carthage was the site of one of the great turning points of history, as this was where Rome rose to unrivalled power in the Mediterranean.
+Nevertheless, Carthage was the site of one of a historic turning points, as this was where Rome rose to unrivaled power in the Mediterranean.

-The Medina, or the old town, is one of the most famous features of Tunis.
-The narrow, winding alleys, the traditional arab buildings and the crowded, hectic market streets, create a uniquely Maghrebi setting.
+The old town, known as the Medina, is one of the most famous features of Tunis.
+The narrow, winding alleys, the traditional Arab buildings and the crowded, hectic market streets, create a uniquely Maghrebi setting.
 Walk there during the call to prayer, and you will have the perfect experience of North Africa!

 For centuries the upmarket part of Tunis, the Medina went into decline with the rise of the car era.
 In the recent decade, it has undergone a massive revival, with local enthusiasts now investing heavily in upgrading the old buildings.
 Two of the most striking examples are Dar El Jeld, a five-star luxury boutique hotel, and the Fondouk El Attarine restaurant, serving traditional Tunisian dishes, with a modern flair.
 Both are unmissable experiences for anyone visiting Tunis!
 According to local experts Fondouk El Attarine goes beyond just traditional Tunisian food: It is specifically the traditional food of the city of Tunis, and they excel at it!